Easter Ideas: Using Blush Pink in Your Easter Table Decor

 But I mean, are you reluctant to use pink in your decor?
 Do you think it might be too feminine for the men in your home.
 Too sweet and child-like?

-Today is the last installment in our spring blog hop series and I’m joining with my friends to bring you Easter ideas for your table.
+Today I’m joining with my friends to bring you Easter ideas for your table.
 Be sure to visit the other posts at the bottom of this one!

 Whether you’re having a large group or just staying with immediate family, these Easter table decor ideas will help elevate even the most intimate gathering into a lovely holiday meal.